annjacob1999/AutoCompleteSuggestions/README.md

 Prerequisites

-1.Set up JDK on your system (JDK 1.8 or the latest version) 2.Install apache-maven-3.6.0 and set bin path in Environment variable /path if it is Windows machine, Mac install apache-maven-3.6.0 with “brew install maven”
+1. Set up JDK on your system (JDK 1.8 or the latest version)

+2. Install apache-maven-3.6.0 and set bin path in Environment variable /path if it is Windows machine, Mac install apache-maven-3.6.0 with “brew install maven”

 3. Clone  git repo and  Run “mvn verify” from the root directory  AutoCompleteSuggestions